mpodlasin/mpodlasin-website/src/pages/articles/generators-iii.md

 There are no big surprises here.
 When the generator gets informed via `return` call that the iteration process ended early, it just stops from ever returning further values.

-Let's take an infinite iterator the same as before, but written as a generator:
+Let's take an infinite "counter" iterator the same as before, but written as a generator:

 ```js
 function* counterGenerator() {